CourseReps/ECEN452-SP18/FINAL_PROJECT/Undergrad/README.md

 Reflection:

 The most rewarding part of this lab was applying our knowledge to a practical design problem.
+The greatest challenge was the HFSS design of the models.
+Additional challenges of determining the nature of the malfunctions within the design were curtailed by a lack of time to conduct iterated testing.